 "Bah!" said Scrooge, "Humbug!"

-If you're familiar with movies or musicals of this tale but not the original, we hope you'll enjoy Steyn's distinctive take on a classic.
-To hear A Christmas Carol, prefaced by his own introduction to the story, please click here and log-in.
+If you're familiar with movies or musicals of this tale but not the original, I hope you'll enjoy my take on an undoubted classic.
+To hear A Christmas Carol, prefaced by my introduction to the story, please click here and log-in.

 And don't forget some of our other Yuletide Tales for Our Time: